Anthony Siaguru: Early life and education

-Anthony Siaguru was born on 4 November 1946 in the East Sepik Province of Papua New Guinea (PNG).
+Anthony Siaguru was born on 4 November 1946 in the East Sepik Province of what is now Papua New Guinea (PNG).
 After school in Wewak, capital of East Sepik Province, he studied at Marist College Ashgrove, a Roman Catholic day and boarding primary and secondary school for boys, located in the northern Brisbane suburb of Ashgrove, in Queensland, Australia.
-In 1971 he was among the first graduates in law from the University of Papua New Guinea.
-In 1972 he was attached to the Australian Foreign Service and spent a brief period at the Australian mission in Geneva.
+In 1971, he was among the first graduates in law from the University of Papua New Guinea.
+In 1972, he was attached to the Australian Foreign Service and spent a brief period at the Australian mission in Geneva.
 There were further studies from 1980, at the Harvard Institute for International Development at Harvard University in the United States, as an Edward S. Mason Fellow, with the benefit of a Fulbright Scholarship.
 Learning rugby union in Australia, Siaguru became captain and, later, coach, of the Papua New Guinea national rugby union team.